Forest Management Planning

 A Planning Team is formed to develop FMP's;

 including representatives from government, industry,

 tourism, recreation, Indigenous communities, and interested

 stakeholder parties.
 The next planning team will

-Forest Management Plan in the fall of 2018.
+Forest Management Plan in the fall of 2028.

-A significant component of the FMP is the protection of values.
+component of the FMP is the protection of values.

-A value is defined as a component
+A value is defined as a component of the forest

-fish and wildlife habitat, water features, cottage and recreational
+wildlife habitat, water features, cottage and recreational

 areas, trapper cabins and trails, cultural and heritage

 in the FMP process to ensure your value is considered.